rlaboiss/SAFA/README.md

 # SAFA: Structure Aware Face Animation (3DV2021)
 Official Pytorch Implementation of 3DV2021 paper: [**SAFA: Structure Aware Face Animation**](https://arxiv.org/abs/2111.04928).

+> :warning: **WARNING**: This repository is a fork of the original [SAFA](https://github.com/Qiulin-W/SAFA) repository, which has been ported to the latest versions of all required external Python modules.
+Some small bug fixes and other improvements have also been added.
+Hopefully, these changes will be integrated into the original repository.

 ![Screenshot](assets/video_rec1.gif)
 ![Screenshot](assets/video_rec2.gif)
 ![Screenshot](assets/source_images.png)